qiuzhen8484/TDDA/COVID-19-CT-scans/README.md

 ![data statistic](data.png "statistics of the dataset")\
 Pneumonia ("all_data_pneumonia" sub-directory) serves as the source domain and COVID-19 ("all_data_covid_ct" sub-directory) serves as the target domain.

-- You can refer to the [paper](https://arxiv.org/pdf/2005.01577.pdf) for more details about the dataset.

 ## Usage
 - In the directory `./data`, there are two `.pkl` files which record the image lists and its corresponding labels.
 Specifically, an image and its label is stored in a tuple (image_name, label).
 "1" denotes class "pneumonia" and class "COVID-19" in source and target domain, respectively, while "0" denotes class "normal".
 You can read the data list following the below manner:
   - for the source domain (Pneumonia):